melair/minecraft-avatars/README.md

 # Extract the standard character avatar (front of the head, arms, legs, and torso) to a 32x64 image
 image = MinecraftAvatars::FlatCharacter.new(player_name, size = 64, accessories = true)
 ```
 Keep in mind that avatars are not lazy-loaded and perform an HTTP request every time the class is intialized.
+Be warned that the texture API is heavily rate limited (currently once per second per player texture), if you require different sizes of avatars then call resize(size) on a Face or FlatCharacter object to save API calls.
 ```ruby
 # Get the raw blob (this is what youll likely be using)
 image.to_blob(constraints = {})